Summary

 30 Minute(s)

 Display slide 27.
 Pass out the attached Exit Ticket handout and share the instructional strategy with the students.
 Let them know that the Exit Ticket questions are there to help guide them through a reflection over their PreACT score.
-Once students have completed their Exit Tickets, have them use an app such as Flip to record their reflection.
+Once students have completed their Exit Tickets, have them use an app such as Padlet to record their reflection.
+A Padlet board can be created where students can respond to a prompt with a short video.

 Resources